marklogic/marklogic-docker/README.md

 | MARKLOGIC_PID_FILE      | /var/run/MarkLogic.pid                        | no| n/a       | The process ID file                         |
 | MARKLOGIC_UMASK      | 022                        | no | n/a       | The permissions granted to MarkLogic through umask                          |

-**IMPORTANT:** The use of [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) is new in the marklogicdb/marklogic-db:10.0-7.3-centos-1.0.0-ea image and will not work with older versions of the Docker EA image.
+**IMPORTANT:** The use of [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) is supported in the MarkLogic Docker image marklogicdb/marklogic-db:10.0-7.3-centos-1.0.0-ea onwards and will not work with older versions of the Docker EA image.
 The Docker compose examples that follow use secrets.
 If you want to use these examples with an older version of the image, you need to update the examples to use environment variables instead of secrets.

 ## Configuring swap space